Picking up prescription medicines for someone else

 The person who is giving the letter of authorisation is the grantee of the letter of authorisation, and the person who is receiving the authority under the letter of authorisation is referred to as an agent (authorised party pursuant to a letter of authorisation).

-• a letter of authorisation may be valid for a maximum of four years
+A letter of authorisation is valid for a maximum of four years.

 Consent

 According to the General Data Protection Regulation (EU GDPR), you will need to give you consent to the registration of personal data before this can be done; this applies both if you are a granter of a letter of authorisation or if you are receiving the authorisation as an agent.
-If you are an agent, for it to take effect you will need to give your consent either within seven calendar days of the new registration of a letter of authorisation, or no later than 31 January 2021 if a letter of authorisation is already registered when the new letter of authorisation procedure takes effect, otherwise the authority under the letter of authorisation will be terminated.
+If you are an agent, for it to take effect you will need to give your consent either within seven calendar days of the new registration of a letter of authorisation, otherwise the authority under the letter of authorisation will be terminated.

 Register a letter of authorisation and give consent digitally